kaspersgit/ml_2_sql/Readme.md

 ## Notes
 - Limited to 3 models (EBM, linear/logistic regression, and Decision Tree).
-- Data imbalance treatments (e.g., oversampling + model calibration) are not fully implemented.
+- Data imbalance treatments (e.g., oversampling + model calibration) are not implemented.
 - Only accepts CSV files.
 - Interactions with more than 2 variables are not supported.

 ## TODO list
 Check docs/TODO.md for an extensive list of planned features and improvements.
+Feel free to open an issue in case a feature is missing or not working properly.

 # Troubleshooting
 If you encounter an unclear error message after following the instructions above, feel free to create an Issue on the GitHub repository.